States, business sort out what new CDC mask guidance means - WTMJ

 More than a dozen states quickly embraced new federal guidelines that say fully vaccinated Americans no longer need to wear masks indoors or out in most cases.
 But other states and cities and some major businesses hesitated amid doubts about whether the approach is safe or even workable.

 As many business owners pointed out, there is no easy way to determine who has been vaccinated and who hasn’t.
-And the new guidelines, issued Thursday by the Centers for Disease Control and Prevention, essentially leave it up to people to do the right thing.
+And the new guidelines, issued Thursday by the Centers for Disease Control and Prevention, essentially work on the honor system, leaving it up to people to do the right thing.

 Labor groups and others warned that employees at stores, restaurants and other businesses could be left exposed to the coronavirus from customers and could be forced into the unwanted role of “vaccination police.”

-Several major chains, including Home Depot and grocer Kroger Co., announced that they would keep mask mandates in place for now.
+Several major chains, including CVS, Home Depot, Macy’s and supermarket giant Kroger Co., said they are still requiring masks in stores for the time being, though some said they are reviewing their policies.

 But Sean Weinberg took down mask signs Friday at Restaurant Alba in Malvern, Pennsylvania, which he runs with his wife.
 He also emailed his employees to let them know they can forgo masks at work if they are fully vaccinated.

-“It’s just a headache we don’t want to have to fight any more,” he said of the mask requirement.
+“It’s just a headache we don’t want to have to fight any more,” he said.

-Half the states had mask requirements in place for most indoor spaces when the CDC issued its recommendations.
+Half the states had mask requirements in place for most indoor spaces when the CDC issued its recommendations amid tumbling cases and rising vaccination rates.

+Nearly 47% of the U.S. population has received at least one dose of COVID-19 vaccine, and cases have dropped to their lowest level since September, at an average of about 35,000 a day.
+CDC Director Dr. Rochelle Walensky noted in making the announcement that the vaccine has proved powerfully effective in preventing serious COVID-19 illness.

-Michigan, Nevada, Oregon, Pennsylvania, Minnesota, Kentucky, Washington, Maine, Vermont, Connecticut, North Carolina, Kansas and Rhode Island announced plans to fall in line with the guidance either immediately or in the coming weeks.
+Michigan, Nevada, Oregon, Pennsylvania, Minnesota, Kentucky, Washington, Maine, Vermont, Connecticut, North Carolina, Kansas, Colorado and Rhode Island announced plans to fall in line with the CDC guidance either immediately or in the coming weeks.

 Oregon Gov. Kate Brown said the new approach makes clear that vaccines are the fastest way to get back to doing the things “we all love.”
 Kentucky Gov. Andy Beshear called the guidance a “game-changer.”
 And Washington Gov. Jay Inslee said the change is “a heck of a benefit.”